 We can modify the Fermi energy and produce a different optical conductivities without recalculating the Chebyshev moments:

 The same type of strategy can be used to calculate the DC and optical conductivities for different temperatures.

 For a more detailed list of possible commands for KITE-tools, look at the API.

 Some functionalities use different postprocessing tools that are not included in KITE-tools.

-singleshot_conductivity_dc does not use the Chebyshev moments stored in the h5 file, as it is calculated directly in KITEx.
-To extract the calculated DC conductivity in function of the Fermi energy from the .h5 file, we can use a python script located in the
+singleshot_conductivity_dc does not store Chebyshev moments in the .h5 file, rather it requests KITEx to directly calculate the dc-conductivity for specified values of the Fermi energy.
+To extract the calculated DC conductivity from the .h5 file, we can use a python script located in the

-In the same directory, the user can find another script to plot an ARPES spectrum from the output of an arpes calculation.
+In the same directory, the user can find another script to plot an ARPES spectrum from the output of a spectral function calculation.